Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 Corporations have decided it's easier to get in bed with government and let the government take care of their competition by wiping them out with regulations that the cronies are immune to.

-When pointing out how, for example, Walmart, out of the clear blue, is doing everything to help Obamacare get passed.
+I mentioned this many, many weeks ago now when pointing out how, for example, Walmart, out of the clear blue, is doing everything to help Obamacare get passed.

-So what was because they know their competitors can't afford it.
+I said, because they know their competitors can't afford it.

-What better way to get rid of competitors to have them to close shop because they can't afford Obamacare when Walmart can?
+What better way to get rid of competitors to have to close shop because they can't afford Obamacare when Walmart can?

 Costco is another one.